Smithstone Hibs F.C.: Smithstone Hibs

 The club was sometimes known as Smithstone Hibernian, but the name as officially given was the short form Smithstone Hibs.
 The town name was also sometimes rendered as Smithston.
 The first recorded matches for the club came in the Kilsyth Charity Cup in 1889.

 In the competition, the Hibs beat Denny 1–0 in a replay in the quarter-final, but the tie had repercussions for the club.
 The Hibs refused to pay Denny its share of the gate money, and, although the Hibs joined the Scottish Football Association in August 1889, it was expelled within a month for not paying over the amount outstanding to Denny.
 Only after Hibs officials attended the Denny v Grasshoppers match on 19 October to hand over the cash was the club re-instated.

-The Hibs had already been knocked out of the 1889–90 Scottish Cup, losing 5–0 at Duntocher Harp, and the ban prevented the club from entering any of the county cups - curiously, although the other clubs in Kilsyth pledged themselves to the Stirlingshire Association, Smithstone looked to Dumbartonshire.
+The Hibs had already been knocked out of the 1889–90 Scottish Cup, losing 5–0 at Duntocher Harp, and the ban prevented the club from entering any of the county cups - curiously, although the other clubs in Kilsyth pledged themselves to the Stirlingshire Association, Smithstone looked to Dunbartonshire.

 Nevertheless, the club finished the 1889–90 season on a high note, as it won the Kilsyth Charity Cup, beating Kilsyth Wanderers in the final, and the players earned themselves gold badges.

 The club entered the 1890–91 Scottish Cup, and was drawn at home to Dumbarton in the first round, but the club's new Haugh Park ground was not yet ready, so the club had to play at Boghead; despite coming from 3–0 to 3–2 down in the first half, Dumbarton wound up 8–2 winners.